Intermesh/groupoffice-docs/install/debian.rst

 	<?php
 	$config = [
 		// GO will connect to this installation to add a mailbox.
-It is the full url to the Group-Office installation with the postfixadmin module installed.
+It is the full url to the GroupOffice installation with the postfixadmin module installed.
 		'serverclient_server_url' => 'http://localhost/groupoffice/',

 		//unless your're still using the old postfixadmin module this should be true